Musarrat Shaheen

 Musarrat Shaheen is a Pakistani actress-turned-politician from Khyber Pakhtunkhwa.
 She is the chairwoman of the Pakistan Tehreek-e-Masawat.
-Apart from politics, she was a noted actress in Pashto cinema.
-She was the first heroine of the Pashto language cinema in Pakistan.
+Apart from politics, she was a noted actress in Pashto cinema, and the first heroine of the Pashto cinema in Pakistan.

-Some of her greatest hits include Haseena Atom Bomb, Black Cat, Bharusa, Dulhan Ek Raat Ki, Amber, Jaan Ki Bazi, Shikari and Accident.
-She got had a major breakthrough instantly when she started her career with the film Dulhan Ek Raat Ki released in 1975.
-And ever since, has been the leading actress of Pashto cinema and one of the most popular actresses of Lollywood as a whole.
+Some of her films include Haseena Atom Bomb, Black Cat, Bharusa, Dulhan Ek Raat Ki, Amber, Jaan Ki Bazi, Shikari and Accident.
+She rose to fame after appearing in the 1975 film Dulhan Ek Raat Ki.

-Her most popular pairing in Pashto cinema was Badar Munir.
+She frequently acted alongside Badar Munir.
 They appeared in numerous films throughout the 70s, 80s and 90s.

 Career

-Musarrat first worked in a Punjabi film called Aaj Ki Baat, however she didn’t receive any recognition.
-She next appeared in the film Dulhan Ek Raat Ki as a supporting actress with an important role of a bar dancer.
-Despite Musarrat’s role not being the leading character, she received a lot of critical acclaim and attention for her acting especially her dancing skills.
+Shaheen's first role was in a Punjabi film called Aaj Ki Baat.
+She then appeared in the film Dulhan Ek Raat Ki as a bar dancer.
+She received critical acclaim and attention for the role.
+After appearing in the film, her career took off.

-After appearing in the film, she became a star overnight and went on to receive several film offers.

 She worked in at least 400 Pashto films.
 She has also worked in numerous Urdu films, dramas and other projects.
-Her famous films include Haseena Atom Bomb, Aawara and Dhamki.
+Her most popular works include Haseena Atom Bomb, Aawara and Dhamki.

 In 2000, Musarrat formed her own political party Pakistan Tehreek-e-Masawat (PTM).
-Although, she has not achieved any success in politics, but she contests against Fazal-ur-Rehman in every election.
+Although she has not achieved electoral success, she has contested elections against Fazal-ur-Rehman in every election.